Ensuring compliance of CE-marked products

 SATRA can assist with CE compliance for personal protective equipment (PPE) and ongoing supply chain compliance.

-A key consideration for all types of personal protective equipment (PPE) is to ensure that the product has been appropriately CE marked (see the article 'New European Regulation (EU) 2016/425'), as this is a mandatory requirement for PPE products entering the European market.
+A key consideration for all types of personal protective equipment (PPE) is to ensure that the product has been appropriately CE marked, as this is a mandatory requirement for PPE products entering the European market.
 This not only covers evaluation of initial examples, but also bulk production.